 This is essential to improving the quality of service and giving residents a voice in their long-term care management.

 One of the first things to check when searching for “assisted living near me” or “nursing home near me” is whether the community has a Resident Council.

 The structure and procedures of these bodies vary.
 Some Resident Councils meet monthly, while others convene every two weeks.

 In any case, the council should have no interference from facility staff.
 This helps create a safe space for seniors to voice concerns, suggest improvements or innovations, and discuss various issues related to their care and daily lives.

 The best senior communities participate actively in Town Hall meetings.
 Staff, residents and their family members meet with local authority representatives to discuss policies that may impact the facility or senior citizens.

 Searching for “Assisted Living Near Me”?

 At Colonial Oaks Senior Living, we offer various long-term care options to meet your or your loved one’s lifestyle needs.
-We have something for everyone, from memory care and short-term stays to independent and assisted living services.
+From memory care and short-term stays to independent and assisted living services, we have something for everyone.